alreich/abstract_algebra/docs/guide.rst

 [‘{}’, ‘{0}’, ‘{1}’, ‘{2}’, ‘{0, 1}’, ‘{0, 2}’, ‘{1, 2}’, ‘{0, 1, 2}’]

-And the tables, below, use the positions (indices) of the 8 elements in the powerset:
+And the tables, below, contain the positions (indices) of the 8 elements in the powerset:

 .. code:: ipython3